ahmedalaahagag/authors-microserivces/README.md

 **Lumen** has a very fine way to create dummy data.
 It is called **Model Factories**.
 That uses [Faker](https://github.com/fzaninotto/Faker) package behind the scenes.
 Let's dive into.

-Inside `database/factories/ModelFactory.php` will define a factory for each table (1 only for posts table in this case).
+Inside `database/factories/ModelFactory.php` will define a factory for each table (1 only for authors table in this case).
 A factory is a suitable word because a factory creates object based on rules defined inside the factory.

 Now we need the a **seeder class** to call this factory to start creating objects and tell it a number to produce as well.
 So command `php artisan make:seeder AuthorsTableSeeder.